It’s true. I have a room key at the famed Hotel Del Coronado. I’m actually a guest here.

-Off hand, there looks to be little difference.
+Offhand, there looks to be little difference.

 But is it?

-Well, to begin with, they did away with the ‘mud flats’.
-The last week in first phase training is called ‘Hell Week’.
-You can only imagine why, right?
-‘Hell week’ completes first phase, which is largely focused on ‘physical’ and ‘mental’ training.
+Well, to begin with, they did away with the Tijuana mudflats, which is a real shame.
+That kind of misery should be experienced at least once in a lifetime.
+Thankfully, the last week in first-phase training is still called "Hell Week."
+You can only imagine why right?
+Hell Week completes first phase, which is largely focused on physical and mental training.

-It was almost the final day of the week and we were about to paddle our IBS (large rubber boat) back from the mud flats (in Tijuana, Mexico) back to Coronado.
+It was almost the final day of the week and we were about to paddle our IBS (large rubber boat) back from the mudflats (in Tijuana, Mexico) back to Coronado.
 Yes, if you’re still alive at this point, you have good reason to continue to hallucinate!

-Ha!
-I was lucky.
-I got to go home with all that I arrived with!
-When offered the option to ‘row back’ to the next upcoming class, I quickly said no. No way.
+But I was lucky!
+I got to go home with the same number of parts that I arrived with, even if some were worse for wear.
+When offered the option to row back to the next upcoming class, I quickly said no. No way.
 I’m almost home—just one more day of Hell Week.
-If I’m able to stand…I will not stop.
+If I’m able to stand and waddle forward…I will not stop.

-SEAL Training taught me that we have no limitations other than the ones we place on ourselves!
+SEAL training taught me that we have no limitations other than the ones we place on ourselves!

 So, back to the original question.
-Is BUDS easier now?
+Is BUD/S easier now?

 I would say no.